MalakHimse1f/ComfyReaderTempo/projects/epub-html-preprocessor-plan.md

 The implementation can be completed in phases, with each phase building on the previous one.
 This approach also allows for early testing and validation of the core functionality before moving on to more advanced features.

 By focusing on the pre-processing strategy, we can deliver a lightweight yet reliable EPUB reader that provides an excellent user experience while being easier to maintain and extend in the future.

+The planning has been completed, but the newly created and tested components have not been integrated.
+Please follow the integration-plan.md to integrate this into the application